 Prior to receiving a stem cell transplant, you’ll undergo a phase of treatment called induction therapy to reduce the amount of cancer in your body.
 This can include the use of one or a combination of the following:

 You’ll also receive similar treatments to the ones listed above after your stem cell transplant.
-This is called maintenance therapy and helps to prevent cancer from recurring.
+This is called maintenance therapy and helps prevent cancer from recurring.

 Side effects of stem cell transplants